Biden tells Montana audience he will decide whether to seek presidency within two months

 Biden told the nearly full house at the George and Jane Dennison Theatre on the University of Montana campus that America "can't have four more years'' of the current administration.

-"I am a gab machine,'' Biden said.
+"I am a gaffe machine,'' Biden said.
 "But my God what a wonderful thing compared to a guy who can't tell the truth.

 "Guys, it's time to remember who the hell we are — there's nothing we can't do ... my Lord this malaise that's out there and this president ... we have to choose truth over lies, science over fiction," Biden added.